-Welcome to Marymount University's Health Education and Promotion (HEP) graduate program.
-My name is Dr. Gwendolyn Francavillo, Graduate Program Director, and it is my pleasure to assist you in taking the next steps toward your career in Health Education and Promotion.
+Welcome to Marymount University's Public Health Education and Promotion (PHEHP) graduate program.
+My name is Dr. Gwendolyn Francavillo, Graduate Program Director, and it is my pleasure to assist you in taking the next steps toward your career in Public Health Education and Promotion.

 If you have any questions about our program, please click here to Ask a Question, or Apply Now to begin your journey to the career you have always wanted.